Arizona Game & Fish Department Helping Wildlife That Go Moo

 Before Brake was appointed to the Commission on January 24, 2018, he benefited from at least three HPC grants for the Rose Tree Ranch.
 HPC grants #09-501#13-511, and #17-501 were all for livestock water developments, and totaled $34,209, although these project proposals said there had been several previous HPC grants for the ranch.

 The state HPC has held two funding meetings since Brake was appointed – one in January 2019 to recommend the approval of HPC grants from the money raised in 2018, and the January 2020 meeting that recommended grants from money raised in 2019.
-The lists of HPC projects approved using the 2018 and 2019 funds do not appear to include any grants for projects located on any of the public land grazing allotments for which he is a co-permittee.
+The lists of HPC projects approved those years do not appear to include any grants for projects located on any of the public land grazing allotments for which he is a co-permittee.
 But it’s difficult to tell because of the limited and cryptic information the Department provides about approved HPC projects.

 Commissioner Brake is also familiar with the other government assistance programs that benefit Arizona ranchers, as shown in the tables below for the ranches he co-owns.
 That includes at least a couple of awards from the Arizona Game & Fish Department’s Heritage Fund.
 In 2003 he received compensation of an undisclosed amount from the fund’s public access monies for the Rose Tree Ranch to allow people to travel across the ranch’s private land to access adjacent public land.
 And in 2006 the fund disbursed $10,000 from its habitat improvement monies to help build a fence on the Rafter Cross Ranch to protect Campaign Creek from cattle.